solidi/algorithms/ctci/README.md

 1. Implement an ArrayList
 1. Implement a StringBuilder

+## Problem Solving

+1. When coding to a solution, always review before running the program.
+1. Writing out comments on the approach is a helpful tactic.
+1. Data structures that are abstract have different, under the hood, *presentations*.

 ## General

 1. Start with conditionals first to focus on the core algorithm.